Chapter 13 : 12- A Warning of War

 “Take her.”
-Harry ordered and Lawrence Disapparated with Susan.
+Harry ordered and Lawrence Disapparated at once with Susan.
 “Phillipa, you stay here and keep guard, I’ll send more people to help tidy up.
 Neville, help me get these two to the Ministry.”
-Neville obeyed, placing a Body-Bind curse on Rowle, though Harry could see him still looking at the large mound of rubble that had crushed Rowle’s accomplice.
+Neville obeyed, placing a Body-Bind Curse on Rowle, though Harry could see him still looking at the large mound of rubble that had crushed Rowle’s accomplice.

 “Rowle was the one who destroyed the house, Neville, not you.”
 Harry explained to Neville after Harry had place a Body-Bind curse on Bailey.
 “He was the one who’s been helping Rowle for the past nine years.”
 But as Neville started walking towards him, he realised that he was actually looking at the frozen Bailey.

 “I know him.”
 Neville said pure shock on his face.
 “I taught him.
 He only finished Hogwarts last term.”
 Harry stared at the young man frozen and unconscious before him.

 “He was one of the Death Eaters at the Quidditch match.
 I heard him talking to Rowle and he admitted to it.”

 Neville sighed deeply and said quietly “Well, we should get going.”
 And he turned back to Rowle, pointed his wand and said “Mobilicorpus.”
 Rowle levitated a few inches off the ground and floated towards them as Harry pulled out of his inside pocket a now crumpled quill.